zamuzakki/howamidoing-backend/README.md

 # howamidoing
-app for anyone to register their status, initially during covid-19 lockdoan / quarantine
+app for anyone to register their status, initially during covid-19 lockdown / quarantine